Thê Húc Bridge: History

 The bridge has undergone full reconstruction twice since it was first built.
 The first time was in 1897 during the reign of Thành Thái.
-The second time was initiated in 1952 under then-mayor Thẩm Hoàng Tín after the bridge collapsed on New Year's Eve due to an overabundance of visitors to Temple of the Jade Mountain.
+The second time was initiated in 1952 under then-mayor Thẩm Hoàng Tín after the bridge collapsed on New Year's Eve due to an overabundance of visitors to Ngọc Sơn Temple.
 Under the supervision of architect Nguyễn Bá Lăng, the bridge was rebuilt in 1953, with the foundation recast in cement instead of wood.

 Thê Húc Bridge has also been set on fire in 1887 in an act of arson.
-During their colonial rule, the French assigned Temple of the Jade Mountain to be a residence of a French mandarin and banned worship at the site.
+During their colonial rule, the French assigned Ngọc Sơn Temple to be a residence of a French mandarin and banned worship at the site.
 In defiance, two students, 17-year-old Nguyễn Văn Minh and 14-year-old Đức Nghi plotted to burn bridge.
 The fire scared the French enough for them withdraw from staying in that temple, as well as withdrawing the French troops stationed at Trấn Quốc temple, Châu Long Pagoda and the Yên Phụ village communal house.
 However, when the plot was discovered, Minh was arrested, imprisoned, and finally executed in 1888 at the age of 18.

-It was believed to be first photographed by Charles-Édouard Hocquard, who captured the bridge in its 19th century state between 1884 to 1885.
+It was believed to be first photographed by Charles-Édouard Hocquard, who captured the bridge in its 19th century state between 1884 and 1885.